xcart/xcart-docs/_pages/kb_en/modules/ups.md

 published: true
 description: UPS shipping set-up
 ---
-The [UPS module](https://market.x-cart.com/addons/ups.html "UPS") for X-Cart 5 allows you to use online shipping rate calculation via [UPS service](https://www.ups.com/us/en/global.page "UPS").
+The addon [UPS](https://market.x-cart.com/addons/ups.html "UPS") for X-Cart 5 allows you to use online shipping rate calculation via [UPS service](https://www.ups.com/us/en/global.page "UPS").

-This article assumes that the UPS module has already been {% link "installed and activated" ref_0fGEpvrh %} at your store.
+This article assumes that the UPS addon has already been {% link "installed and activated" ref_0fGEpvrh %} at your store.

-To start using the module, you need to configure it.
-The module configuration settings can be accessed using one of the following methods:
+To start using the addon, you need to configure it.
+The addon settings can be accessed using one of the following methods:

 1. In the Shipping section of your X-Cart store’s Admin area (**Store setup** > **Shipping**)
    *  click the **Add shipping method** button: